PhilipGriffith/AHPy/README.md

 ## Examples

-The easiest way to learn how to use AHPy is to *see* it used, so this README begins with three worked examples of gradually increasing complexity.
+The easiest way to learn how to use AHPy is to *see* it used, so this README begins with worked examples of gradually increasing complexity.

 ### Relative consumption of drinks in the United States